Exempt Employee Status: What Does It Mean?

 Most jobs in the U.S. are governed by the FLSA.
-The act establishes the minimum wage, overtime pay eligibility, record keeping, and youth employment standards that impact employees in the federal, state, and local governments and in the private sector.
+This federal law establishes the minimum wage, overtime pay eligibility, record keeping, and youth employment standards.
+It impacts employees in the federal, state, and local governments and in the private sector.

 Nonexempt employees are covered by the FLSA and are entitled to the following workplace rights:

-- Minimum wage: Not less than $7.25 minimum hourly wage by federal law.
-In states where the state minimum wage is higher than $7.25 per hour, the state minimum wage is used to determine FLSA entitlements.
+- Minimum wage: Not less than $7.25 per hour, which is the federal minimum wage.
+In states where the state minimum wage is higher than the federal rate, the state minimum wage is used to determine FLSA entitlements.

-- Overtime pay eligibility: Overtime wage for hours worked over 40 in a workweek at not less than 1.5 times the employee’s regular rate of pay.
+- Overtime pay eligibility: Overtime wage for hours worked in excess of 40 in a workweek at not less than 1.5 times the employee’s regular rate of pay.
 The FLSA does not set a maximum limit on the overtime hours employers can require their employees to work.
-Therefore, employers can implement mandatory overtime at their discretion as long as they pay overtime compensation in accordance with the law.
+Therefore, employers can implement mandatory overtime at their discretion as long as employees are paid overtime compensation in accordance with the law.

-- Record keeping: Accurate and detailed records of hours worked, and wages paid by their employers.
+- Record keeping: Accurate and detailed attendance and payroll records of hours worked and wages paid by their employers.

-For minors, the FLSA also establishes restrictions on the types of work that can be performed, how many hours a day and week they may work, and other standards related to their health and safety.
+For minors, restrictions exist regarding types of work they can perform, how many hours a day and week they may work, and other health and safety-related standards.

 What makes a position exempt?